tanusri03/liver-tumor-detection/README.md

 # liver-tumor-detection
-This project showcases a simple example of how biomedical engineers use imaging data to support diagnosis and research.
-Using publicly available CT scans of the liver, I highlighted potential tumor areas to illustrate how imaging can reveal important health information.
+This project showcases biology, technology, and data science by simulating liver tumor detection using publicly available CT scan images.
+It demonstrates how artificial intelligence and medical imaging can work together to identify potential tumors and support early disease detection.
+Using NVIDIA Holoscan SDK and a simple AI model, the project explores how image processing and data-driven algorithms can detect abnormalities in medical images.